Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Sure, you could fill it to the brim with a bunch of neat features.
 But at its base level, an app of this kind would not require a full-fledged software development team.

-On the other hand, if you’re building something more complex, there are much more resources that you’ll want to account for.
+On the other hand, if you’re building something more complex, there are many more resources that you’ll want to account for.

 A complex app might have multiple third-party integrations and require lots of business logic and data manipulation.